strobosco/summaries/ECON/100/DEFINITIONS.md

 # Chapter 3

 - the market that will be used is a **perfectly competitive market:** a market in which:
-  1. there are manu buyers and sellers
+  1. there are many buyers and sellers
   2. all firms sell identical products
   3. no entry barriers for new firms